Brentuximab Vedotin (Adcetris)

 Forlenza et al (2023) noted that outcomes for children and adolescents with relapsed and refractory HL are poor, with approximately 50 % of patients experiencing a subsequent relapse.
 The anti-CD30 antibody-drug conjugate BV improved PFS when used as consolidation after ASCT in adults with high-risk relapsed/refractory HL.
 Data on BV as consolidative therapy following ASCT in pediatric patients with HL are extremely limited, with only 11 patients reported in the literature.
 These researchers carried out a retrospective analysis of 67 pediatric patients who received BV as consolidation therapy following ASCT for the treatment of relapsed/refractory HL to describe the experience of this regimen in the pediatric population.
 This was the largest cohort reported to-date.
 These investigators found that BV was well-tolerated with a safety profile similar to adult patients.
 With a median follow-up of 37 months, the 3-year PFS was 85 %.
 The authors concluded that these findings suggested a potential role for the use of BV as consolidation therapy following ASCT for children with relapsed/refractory HL.

-Brentuximab plus AVD (Doxorubicin, Vinblastine, and Dacarbazine) followed by Radiotherapy for the treatment of Classic Hodgkin Lymphoma
+Brentuximab plus AVD (Doxorubicin, Vinblastine, and Dacarbazine) Followed by Radiotherapy for the Treatment of Classic Hodgkin Lymphoma

 Ueda et al (2023) stated that no consensus has been reached yet concerning treatment strategies for a sequential cHL following gray zone lymphoma (GZL).
 Prognosis of GZL following a failed autologous hematopoietic stem-cell transplantation (auto-HCT) is poor and treatment strategy is very limited.
 As yet there are limited data showing clinical outcomes of BV for GZL, especially for sequential CHL following GZL.
 These investigators reported a case of cHL following primary refractory GZL following a failed auto-HCT and showed favorable response to 1st-line cHL-directed chemoradiotherapy consisting of BV plus doxorubicin, vinblastine, and dacarbazin (AVD) followed by irradiation.
 The sequential cases with an early evolution, whose diagnosis of 2nd lymphoma was made within 1 year, have been recently reported very poor survival shorter than 1 year.
 Whether a sequential cHL following GZL should be treated as a primary or relapsed disease has not been clearly elucidated.
 This patient showed favorable response to 1st-line cHL-directed chemoradiotherapy without allogenic HCT (allo-HCT) and has in continuous remission for 2 years.
 The authors concluded that the management of this case could aid physicians in making better treatment-decisions and provide insights for further exploration in future studies.